bareos/bareos/docs/manuals/en/new_main_reference/source/chapter13/consoleconf.rst

 The Console configuration file is the simplest of all the configuration files, and in general, you should not need to change it except for the password.
 It simply contains the information necessary to contact the Director or Directors.

-For a general discussion of the syntax of configuration files and their resources including the data types recognized by **Bareos**, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
+For a general discussion of the syntax of configuration files and their resources including the data types recognized by Bareos, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.

 The following Console Resource definition must be defined: